 You can think of specialists as the individual parts.
 They’re the designers, marketers, strategists, and social media coordinators.

 Polymaths bring a different kind of value to the team.

-We need polymaths in our organizations because they’re moldable.
+We need polymaths in our organisations because they’re mouldable.
 They can shift and squeeze to fit the corporate structure as it changes shape.